 “Why don’t you come with me?”
-Barnaby asked.
+Levi asked.

 “Shh!”
 John said cocking his ear.
 “Do you hear that?”

 “It’s Aries!” he shouted.
 “I can hear him barking!”
-John hobbled off into the woods after his dog the best he could completely forgetting his dog did not exist.
+John hobbled off into the woods after his dog completely forgetting his dog did not exist.
 Chasing his dog and dying seemed to be the task John uncontrollably performed with each appearance.

 “John, you are going to die!”
-Barnaby called after him.
+Levi called after him.

 “No, I’m going to get him this time and when I do this will all be over,” he called back.

-Barnaby set Victoria down and looked at the road.
-She watched him for a moment and she shook as she realized what he was thinking.
-Tears ran down her cheeks and she tried her best to hold back her anguish for the sake of being a big girl.
+Levi lowered Victoria and turned to face the road.
+She watched him for a moment and she shook as she realized what he contemplated.
+Tears ran down her cheeks and she tried her best to restrain her anguish for the sake of being a big girl.

 “Over.”
-Barnaby thought.
-All he needed to do was jump the ditch, and cross to the other side.
-Then it should all be over for him.
+Levi pondered.
+Jump the ditch, and cross to the other side.
+Then the ordeal should all be over for him.
 He wasn’t dead.
 He couldn’t be dead.

-He looked down at Victoria and saw her tears shimmering in the moonlight.
-“What is wrong?” he asked very concerned.
+He turned to Victoria and saw her tears shimmering in the moonlight.
+“What is wrong, honey?”

-“I don’t want you to leave,” she cried.
-The flood gates opened and she broke down.
-She fell into his arms and hugged him sobbing so hard she could not catch her breath to speak.
+“I don’t want you to leave!”
+She fell into his arms and hugged him, sobbing so hard she struggled to catch her breath.

 He rubbed her back and remained silent until she had stopped crying enough for her to hear what he had to say.